Requirements for approved training and equipment

 - Guide as app.
 You can download it from App Store or Google Play.

-Safety distance when you fill up and clean the sprayer
+Safety distance when you fill up and clean spraying equipment

-When you fill up and clean the sprayer, you must observe at least the following safety distances:
+When you fill up and clean spraying equipment, you must observe at least the following safety distances:

 - 30 metres to open ditches and to rainwater and drainage wells